buckmaxwell/zipcode/README.md

 cp zipcode.db $DB_PATH
 ```

-Your all set.
+You're all set.
 Get to it!